Huntington, West Virginia: Other parks

-Memorial Park is at 1301 Memorial Boulevard.
-It contains a walking trail, a small playground, a picnic shelter, and a small restroom.
+Memorial Park on Memorial Boulevard contains a walking trail, a small playground, a picnic shelter, and a small restroom.
 The two-mile (3 km) walking trail merges with the one-mile (1.6 km) trail around the main Ritter Park at 8th Street & North Blvd.
 Huntington's Memorial Arch is a historic memorial arch in Memorial Park.
 It was built between 1924 and 1929 by the Cabell County War Memorial Association as a memorial to the dead and to those who served the county in World War I. It is built of gray Indiana limestone on a gray granite base.
 It is the only triumphal style arch in West Virginia.
 It formerly included a large swimming pool that was demolished in 2006.
 It was listed on the National Register of Historic Places in 1981.